 Google loaned Visit Phoenix a Trekker during February and March 2017; a perfect time for hiking under blue skies and through trails lined with blooming wildflowers.

-With the time we had, we visited several City of Phoenix parks and preserves, a couple trails in Scottsdale's McDowell Sonoran Preserve and also rafted the camera down part of the Lower Salt River with the help of our friends at Arizona Outback Adventures (AOA).
+With the time we had, we visited several City of Phoenix parks and preserves, a couple trails in Scottsdale's McDowell Sonoran Preserve and also rafted the camera down part of the Lower Salt River with the help of our friends at REI Co-Op Experiences.

 In addition to the images we captured in spring 2017, Google had already captured images at local county parks a few years prior, which we also link to below.